onnx/sklearn-onnx/docs/index.rst

 .. index:: target_opset, opset version

 The converter can convert a model for a specific version of ONNX.
-Every ONNX release is labelled with a opset number returned by function `onnx_opset_version
+Every ONNX release is labelled with an opset number returned by function `onnx_opset_version
 <https://github.com/onnx/onnx/blob/master/onnx/defs/__init__.py#L22>`_.
-This function returns the default value for parameter target opset (parameter *target_opset*) if it is not specified when converter the model.
+This function returns the default value for parameter target opset (parameter *target_opset*) if it is not specified when converting the model.
 Every operator is versioned.
 The library chooses the most recent version below or equal to the targetted opset number for every operator.
 The ONNX model has one opset number for every operator domain,